Cart

 Finding the right firmness isn't about picking what sounds best—it's about finding what feels best for your body.
 The "perfect" mattress is highly personal, and what works for one person might not work for another.
 Think of firmness as a spectrum, with plush on one end and extra-firm on the other.
 Your ideal spot depends on a few key things: how you sleep, your body type, and what you find comfortable.
 Let's walk through how to pinpoint the right level of support for you.

-Your Body Weight and Sleep Position
+How Your Weight and Sleep Style Affect Firmness

 Your body weight and primary sleeping position are the two biggest factors in determining your ideal firmness.
 Lighter-weight sleepers (under 130 pounds) often find medium-firm mattresses to be quite firm, while heavier sleepers (over 230 pounds) may sink in more, requiring a firmer model for proper support.